 \section{Discussion}

 We investigated the question of finding a minimal example of quantum nonlocality without inputs in a network.
 We focused on the triangle network, as this involves the minimal number of parties, i.e. three.
 We found two classes of examples involving respectively output cardinalities $3-3-3$ and $3-3-2$.
 The examples were constructed from coarse-graining of previously known examples.
-To prove some of our results, we considered the scenario of Parity Token Counting, for which we proved a almost-rigidity property, which can be of independent interest.
+To prove some of our results, we considered the scenario of Parity Token Counting, for which we proved an almost-rigidity property, which can be of independent interest as it represents a minimal example of rigidity of a classical distribution.
 We also discussed the noise robustness of these examples.

 The main question left open here is whether there exists an example of quantum nonlocality in the minimal triangle network with binary outputs.
 For all examples we found, it appears that further coarse-graining to obtain binary outputs leads to triangle-local distributions.
 We also established a connection to the Lovasz local lemma, but could not find a quantum nonlocal distribution with this approach.
-We note, however, that a slightly more complicated network, namely a ring-network with four parties (i.e. a square) allows for quantum nonlocality without inputs and binary outputs \cite{Restivo}.
+We note, however, that a slightly more complicated network, namely a ring network with four parties (i.e. a square) allows for quantum nonlocality without inputs and binary outputs \cite{Restivo}.

 In addition to the binary outputs question, it would be interesting to find an example of nonlocality without inputs in the $3-2-2$ triangle network.
 Here the set of correlation $P(a,b,c)$ is described by $11=3\times2\times 2-1$ real parameters.
 This is lower than the $12= 2\times2\times2\times 2-4$ parameters needed to describe the set of correlations $P(a,b|x,y)$ in the CHSH scenario.
-Hence, from the perspective of dimension of the correlation set an example of quantum nonlocality in the triangle with output cardinality $3-2-2$ would be ''more minimal'' than the minimal example of standard Bell nonlocality.
+Hence, from the perspective of the dimension of the correlation set, an example of quantum nonlocality in the triangle with output cardinality $3-2-2$ would be ''more minimal'' than the minimal example of standard Bell nonlocality.

 Finally, another interesting question is whether the $3-3-3$ examples we constructed here feature some stronger form of network correlations, for example genuine network nonlocality \cite{Supic2022} or full network nonlocality \cite{Pozas_full}.
 Since our $3-3-2$ example is constructed from the Fritz distribution, these can be neither genuine network nonlocal nor full network nonlocal.